Zakat on Gold

 Do you know the amount of Zakat on gold you need to pay?
 Calculating this might become overwhelming, so you can use a Zakat calculator to do the same.
 However, before we discuss the zakat calculator, let me briefly describe it.

-Why is Zakat on gold important in Islam?
+Why is Zakat important in Islam?

-zakat on gold is a mandatory tax that Muslims need to pay on their property.
+Zakat is a mandatory tax that Muslims need to pay on their property.
 One of the five pillars of Islam, zakat, comes after Namaz (prayer).

 Zakat is believed to purify whatever remains of the wealth of a Muslim and is a means of closeness to Allah.
 It also helps to develop a sense of brotherhood and humanity in the community by helping people who don't have enough wealth for basic necessities.